 – Engage for Success:

-- Organizations in the top quartile of engagement demonstrated revenue growth 2.5 times greater than those in the bottom quartile
+- Organisations in the top quartile of engagement demonstrated revenue growth 2.5 times greater than those in the bottom quartile

 - Companies with high levels of engagement show a labour turnover rate that is 40% lower than companies with low levels of engagement